 His younger brother, Jake, chimed in and agreed that although he didn’t believe in Santa, he believed in that elf.
 I looked at Megan, and she said incredulously, “It’s true.
 They didn’t believe in Santa Claus but they totally believed in the Elf.”
-She and I rolled our eyes at the same time.
+She and I shared a collective eye roll.

 “You believed the elf was real?”
 I asked the boys.
 I couldn’t believe what I was hearing.